Tax · Australia

 Capital Losses

 Losses are part of the picture too.
-If you sell some assets at a gain and others at a loss, the losses can generally be used to offset the gains, so you are taxed on the net result.
-And if losses exceed gains in a year, the excess can often be carried forward to reduce gains in future years.
-This is why CGT is calculated across your whole year of disposals, not asset by asset in isolation.
+If you sell some assets at a gain and others at a loss, the losses offset the gains, so you are taxed on the net result — and losses are applied before the 12-month discount, which works in your favour.
+If losses exceed gains in a year, the excess carries forward to reduce gains in future years; it does not expire, but it also cannot be used against your salary or other ordinary income.

 Frequently Asked Questions